Saturday, October 11, 2014

 Extra sugar for coating the bottom and sides of the cake pan

-3 eggs at room temperature or, better yet, warmed for a short time in a bowl of warm water
+3 eggs at room temperature, or better yet, warmed for a short time in a bowl of warm water

 1 teaspoon vanilla bean paste (This is what really packs that vanilla wallop.)